thyrlian/AndroidSDK/README.md

 ## SSH

 It is also possible if you wanna connect to container via SSH.
-There are two different approaches.
+There are three different approaches.

 * Build an image on your own, with a built-in `authorized_keys`